tezedge/tezedge-debugger/README.md

 How does it work
 ================
 Debugger relies on Raw Socket and identifying which packets are relevant to the running node.
-By sharing same network as node and local identity, debugger is able to decode and deserialize exchanged messages from the node.
+By sharing same network as node and local identity, debugger is able to decode and deserialize exchanged messages from the nodes.

 Requirements
 ============